 The implementation of Basel II and III poses unique challenges for regulators in LMICs.
-Financial regulatory experts in academia and policymakers assert that there is an inevitable divergence between the international Basel standards and the sui generis regulations that would be most appropriate to each jurisdiction’s economic structure, financial regulatory setup, and political preferences.
-The Basel Committee has recognised the need for differentiation, and while it seeks to provide a common set of minimum standards, it also allows national authorities substantial leeway in standards implementation.
-However, the range of options provided by the Basel Committee remains inadequate for LMICs, resulting in the adoption of overly complex regulations that are a poor match for their level of economic and financial development.
+Financial regulatory experts in academia and policymakers assert that there is an inevitable divergence between the international Basel standards and the sui generis regulations that would be most appropriate to each jurisdiction’s economic structure, financial regulatory setup and political preferences.
+Although the Basel Committee has recognised the need for differentiation, the range of options that it provides remains inadequate for LMICs, resulting in the adoption of regulations that are a poor match for their level of economic and financial development.

 • Tailor the standards when they are implemented, re-writing them rather than copying and pasting, so they are carefully adapted to local circumstances.

-• Deepen mechanisms for learning from other LMIC regulators, rather than looking chiefly to international standard-setting bodies for advice; expand cross-border peer learning mechanisms to raise awareness of the benefits of proportional implementation and help regulators tailor Basel standards to the conditions and needs of their jurisdiction.
+• Deepen mechanisms for learning from other LMIC regulators, rather than looking chiefly to international standard-setting bodies for advice; expand cross-border peer learning mechanisms to help regulators tailor Basel standards to the conditions and needs of their jurisdiction.

 • Coordinate with other LMIC regulators and jointly advocate for changes to international standard-setting bodies, so that they better reflect the heterogeneity of financial systems around the world and the interests of LMICs.